 - B.A., History, 2000.
 Swarthmore College.

 Selling the Sights: The Invention of the Tourist in American Culture.
-New York: New York University Press, forthcoming 2018.
+New York: New York University Press, 2019.

 “The Loomis Gang’s Market Revolution.”
 In Capitalism by Gaslight: Illuminating the Economy of Nineteenth-Century America, edited by Wendy A. Woloson and Brian P. Luskey.
 Philadelphia: University of Pennsylvania Press, 2015.